-Winteringham is a village of approximately 430 houses which stands on the south bank of the River Humber about 8 miles from Barton and the Humber Bridge.
-There are 806 voters listed in the Register of Electors for 2015.
+Winteringham stands on the south bank of the River Humber about 8 miles from Barton and the Humber Bridge. .

-Within the village there are a Church and Methodist Chapel, an excellent butcher’s shop and a village store/Post Office.
-There is a public house which provides entertainment and serves food and also the worldwide renowned, Winteringham Fields, “a restaurant with rooms”.
-People come from far and wide to partake of its excellent cuisine.
+Within the village there are a Church and Methodist Chapel, an excellent butcher’s shop and a thriving village store and Post Office.
+There is a public house (The Bay Horse Inn) which provides entertainment and serves food and, also situated within the village is the worldwide renowned, Winteringham Fields, “a restaurant with rooms”, People come from far and wide to partake of its excellent cuisine.

 There is also a campsite (Keviki) available that can accommodate tents, trailers, caravans and motor homes.